 Bilbao was never going to be great.
 My sister had visited a few weeks before us and when someone describes a place as nice you know they’re just gently letting you down for a disappointing trip.
 Still, we had to keep our hotel reservations as our ferry left from there in two days time.
-However, if the drive up to it through Star Wars appropriate landscape and lush vegetation wasn’t a good enough prequel for the beauty that lay ahead in this Basque city then what is the point of the first few minutes to every Bond or Bourne movie – you know, where you get a 5 minute fight scene in the most picturesque of locations?
+However, the drive up to the city of Bilbao through Star Wars appropriate landscape and lush vegetation was a good enough prequel for the kids and the great couple of days we were going to spend here as a family.
 It turns out my sister just doesn’t have a ton of descriptive words in her vocabulary.

 Bilbao was our first city break with children.
 So, obviously the Guggenheim is iconic, San Francisco neighbourhood is cool, and the old narrow streets of Casco Viejo are great to wander but what sealed the deal for us as a family was the way the Bilbaoans eat : I had no idea how much of a cornerstone element pintxos would have on our visit to the city but I think we struck gold with this choice, seeing that all three of our kids are proper foodies, and let me tell you – pintxos are perfect for kids!